Sound symbolism: Modern linguistics

 Modern linguistics has been seen as opposing sound symbolism, beginning with Ferdinand de Saussure (1857–1913), considered the founder of modern 'scientific' linguistics.
 Central to what de Saussure says about words are two related statements: First, he says that "the sign is arbitrary".
 He considers the words that we use to indicate things and concepts could be any words – they are essentially just a consensus agreed upon by the speakers of a language and have no discernible pattern or relationship to the thing.
 Second, he says that, because words are arbitrary, they have meaning only in relation to other words.
 A dog is a dog because it is not a cat or a mouse or a horse, etc. These ideas have permeated the study of words since the 19th century.

 Types

 Onomatopoeia

 Onomatopoeia refers to words that imitate sounds.
 Some examples in English are bow-wow or meow, each representing the sound of a dog or a cat.

 Ideophone

 An ideophone is "a member of an open lexical class of marked words that depict sensory imagery".
 Unlike onomatopoeia, an ideophone refers to words that depict any sensory domain, such as vision or touch.
 Examples are Korean mallang-mallang 말랑말랑 'soft' and Japanese kira-kira キラキラ 'shiny'.
-Ideophones are heavily present in many African and East/Southeast Asian languages, such as Japanese, Thai, and Xhosa.
+Ideophones are heavily present in many African and East/Southeast Asian languages, such as Japanese, Thai, Cantonese and Xhosa.
 Their form is very often reduplicated, but not necessarily so.